A matched pair of original walnut occasional tables stamped and numbered by JAMES SHOOLBRED & Co. circa 1890.

 Shoolbred's was granted a Royal Warrant by Queen Victoria in 1885 as supplier's to the royal household and as testament to the excellent design of aesthetic furniture and other high quality pieces.

 Please note that one table has an impressed stamp mark of J.A.S.
 Shoolbred & Co and is numbered 7 6 4 7, plus has an original makers plaque of James Shoolbred & Co.
 As per photo and the second table has an impressed stamp mark with the number 2 9 8 4 and the impressed makers name J.A.S.
-Shoolbred & Co as per photo.
+Shoolbred & Co but no plaque.

 Free delivery on mainland England and Wales all other areas please ask for a quote.